francois2metz/steampipe-plugin-scalingo/docs/tables/scalingo_user_scm_repo_link.md

   scalingo_scm_repo_link;
 ```

-### Get all scm integration from your account with auto deploy enabled
+### Get all scm repo link from your account with auto deploy enabled

 ```sql
 select